Allegheny County Police And Corrections Officers Unions Sue Over COVID-19 Vaccine Mandate

 PITTSBURGH (KDKA) – Across Allegheny County, public employees are fighting vaccine mandates but none as hard as those in law enforcement, which has suffered some of the highest losses from the disease.

-The unions representing the county police and the corrections officers have gone to court to block the county’s order that all employees be vaccinated or be fired.READ MORE: New Medical Marijuana Dispensary Opens In Westmoreland County
+The unions representing the county police and the corrections officers have gone to court to block the county’s order that all employees be vaccinated or be fired.READ MORE: Inbound Lanes Of Parkway East Closed Due To Overturned Tractor-Trailer Crash

 According to the National Fraternal Order of Police, 743 police officers have reportedly died of COVID-19, but while the FOP is encouraging officers to get vaccinated, the union opposes mandates, calling vaccines a personal health decision.